-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that follow-up question.
-It is not that I do not support this initiative, nonetheless, as I stated previously, they are working under this new mandate of working outside of the office environment in a community.
+It is not that I do not support this initiative.
+Nonetheless, as I stated previously, they are working under this new mandate of working outside of the office environment in a community.

-We have to keep this in mind as well, because as you stated earlier, jobs that can't be filled or (interpretation ends) hard-to-fill positions, as you had mentioned, that's another area where we have difficulty filling positions, but we also have to take into consideration (interpretation) the manner in which we can implement positive changes within the existing work environment.
+We have to keep this in mind as well, because as you stated earlier, jobs that can't be filled or (interpretation ends) hard-to-fill positions, as you had mentioned; that's another area where we have difficulty filling positions, but we also have to take into consideration (interpretation) the manner in which we can implement positive changes within the existing work environment.

-I guess to include this fact, is that as a government, we have to think about, as I stated, decentralization.
-We have to consider that including Article 23, that we will have to consider.
-We have to ensure that we fulfill our obligations as a government, and see if we are following the requirements in that regard.
+To include this fact, as a government, we have to think about (interpretation ends) decentralization, (interpretation) as I stated.
+We have to consider including Article 23 to ensure that we fulfill our obligations as a government, and to see if we are following the requirements in that regard.
 If we have all sorts of other ideas, it's good, but then we have a capacity problem and we have to take that into consideration as well.
 Thank you, Mr. Speaker.